DIY Witch Shoe Pattern

 This website contains affiliate links.
 As an affiliate, I earn a small commission from qualifying purchases (at no cost to you).

 This cute witch shoe pattern can be used on a DIY witch Gnome, as decor items or even in flower arrangements and cake toppers.
-They are easily constructed following out step by step tutorial.
+They are easily constructed following our step-by-step tutorial.
 These are similar to our popular DIY Gnome shoes, but we have made a few changes to accommodate a point, which is a must for all witchy shoes.

 This easy-to-make witch shoe pattern uses Cricut vinyl cardboard tubes, but you can use any cardboard tube, such as paper towel tubes, toilet paper tubes or poster tubes.
 If you use cutting machine vinyl, you’ll appreciate how the leftover cardboard tubes add up.
 Anytime we can recycle the cardboard tubes is a win for us!